ggroumi/Project-2-STATS-306/README.md

 git pull -u origin main
 ```

 They will not get copies of the shared repository.
-Later, after adding and commiting changes, you can use
+Later, after adding and committing changes, you can use

 ```
 git pull origin main